About the Journal

 Focus and Scope

-The aim of the International Journa l of Engineering &Technology (IJET) (ISSN 2227-524X) is to provide fast publication of refereed, high quality original research papers in all areas of engineering and technology.
-The journal covers following disciplines:
+The aim of the International Journal of Dental Research (IJDR) (ISSN 2310-2993) is to provide fast publication of refereed, high quality original research papers in all areas of dentistry.

 Peer Review Process